Pre-Project Problem Analysis: Practical Techniques for Early Business Analysis Engagement – Live Streaming only

 Increasingly, organisations are operating in fast-moving and often volatile business environments.
 Project teams need to respond quickly to tricky and often ill-defined problem situations, enabling the organisation to adapt and meet the ongoing demands of its customers and environment.
 In these contexts the pre-project stage is crucial: For our change initiatives to be successful, we need to truly understand the problem we are trying to solve.
 By understanding the problem we can ensure that any future project activity is built upon a firm foundation, and is heading towards a set of goals that are concise, precise and have been agreed upon.

-This practical, hands-on workshop, focusses on the problem-solving skills that practitioners need in order to collaboratively explore and describe problems, and to co-create potential options for improvement.
-These skills are extremely valuable pre-project and early in the project lifecycle, and this course will be of interest to business analysts and other practitioners who help analyse, assess and solve tricky organisational problems.
+This practical, hands-on workshop, focuses on the problem-solving skills that practitioners need in order to collaboratively explore and describe problems, and to co-create potential options for improvement.
+These skills are extremely valuable pre-project and early in the project life cycle, and this course will be of interest to business analysts and other practitioners who help analyse, assess and solve tricky organisational problems.

 Course Outline